webix-hub/docs/data/api/refs/ui.spacer.md

 {{memo A borderless empty view. }}

 The component has a pure API and only used to fill a layout cell if it's supposed to be empty.
-Can be initialized by simple {} construction.
+Can be initialized by the simple {} construction.
 Check [view](desktop/view.md) documentation for more detailed description.

 ### Constructor